-These vignettes from Ghana and Brazil point towards an intriguing set of relations between new (or rather, newly available) media and religion.
-While the first vignette reveals - via the detour of technological failure - the relevance of sound amplification for creating a powerful prayer event, the second invokes a deliberate analogy between technology and what belief is all about, and the third mobilises the medium of film to lend credibility to what started as a rumour about some hidden, spiritual acts.
+These vignettes from Ghana and Brazil point toward an intriguing set of relations between new (or rather, newly available) media and religion.
+While the first vignette reveals - via the detour of technological failure - the relevance of sound amplification for creating a powerful prayer event, the second invokes a deliberate analogy between technology and what belief is all about, and the third mobilizes the medium of film to lend credibility to what started as a rumor about some hidden, spiritual acts.
 Taken together, these vignettes are a fruitful starting point to reflect on the role and place of new media in practices of religious mediation.
-While media, by virtue of their technological properties, play a central role in bringing about such links, to the participants they are not present 'as such'.
+While media, by virtue of their technological properties, play a central role in bringing about such links, to the participants they are not present "as such."
 These media rather seem to vest the mediation in which they take part with some sense of immediacy, as if the use of microphones or film would yield some extraordinary experience that brings people closer to the divine.

-Convening this issue, Patrick Eisenlohr has invited the contributors to address the salient paradox that ensues from placing media in a broader framework of mediation: the more we recognise mediation as being central to social-cultural life, the less we can offer a straightforward answer to the question what a medium is.
-Eisenlohr's suggestion to explore this paradox by taking as a starting point 'the propensity of media to erase themselves in the act of mediation' (2009: 9, see also Eisenlohr in this issue) is well taken.
+In a special issue of Social Anthropology on "What is a medium?"
+Patrick Eisenlohr invited the contributors to address the salient paradox that ensues from placing media in a broader framework of mediation: the more we recognize mediation as being central to social-cultural life, the less we can offer a straightforward answer to the question of what a medium is (2011: 1-5).
+Eisenlohr's suggestion to explore this paradox by taking as a starting point "the propensity of media to erase themselves in the act of mediation" (2009: 9) is well taken.